abszar/ollama-ui-chat/README.md

 1. Start Ollama on your machine
 2. Launch Ollama UI Chat
-3. Start a new chat using the "New Chat" button
+3. Click "New Chat" to start a conversation
+4. Select the model you want to use from the available models
-4. Type your message and press Enter or click the send button
+5. Type your message and press Enter or click the send button
-5. The AI will respond, maintaining context throughout the conversation
+6. The AI will respond, maintaining context throughout the conversation

 ## Features in Detail

+### Model Management
+- Automatic detection of installed Ollama models
+- Model selection for each chat session
+- Model information display in chat interface
+- Support for switching between different models

 ### Chat Management
-- Create new chats
+- Create new chats with model selection
 - Delete existing chats
 - Edit chat titles
 - Automatic title generation based on first message
+- Model indicator for each chat

 ### Message Features
 - Full Markdown rendering